ryanmokeefe/scribble-exercise/readme.md

 ![](https://dl.dropboxusercontent.com/s/8frf8rblw6pnpds/hipsterlogogenerator_1438007087793.png?dl=0)

-is a week-long Ruby on Rails writing application.
+is a week-long Ruby on Rails writing application where Users can read, write, and interact with the best content all around the world.

 We will start off with two models: `Posts` and `Comments`, and eventually add in `Users` with secure password authentication.